mozilla/fx-private-relay/emails/tests/fixtures/README.md

 - `single_recipient_fr_expected.email` - To a Relay user preferring French
 - `single_recipient_list_expected.email`

+The output fixtures for raw incoming emails:

+- `inline_image_expected.email`

-When the expected mail does not match the actual forwarded mail, the test creates a file with the actual output (after standardization).
+When the expected mail does not match the actual output mail, the test creates a file with the actual output.
 These files end in `_actual.email` instead of `_expected.email`.
 These can be used in a different tool, such as XCode's [Opendiff][], to view the differences.

 They can also be used when changing the email content.
 For example, if we change the format of the HTML wrapper, then the email content will change.
 Once the developer is